 How does COVID-19 spread?

-Covid-19 spreads most easily through close contact from person to person, including between people who are physically near each other or in enclosed spaces.
+Covid-19 spreads most easily through close contact from person to person, such as between people who are physically near each other, or through the air in enclosed spaces.
 Learn more about close contact.

 People who are infected but do not show symptoms can also spread the virus to others.
 In fact, evidence suggests people may be most likely to spread the virus to others during the 48 hours before they start to experience symptoms.
-This is why wearing a mask is important, even when you don't feel ill.
+This is why wearing a mask is important if you are not fully vaccinated.
 Learn more on the CDC's COVID-19 Spread page.

 How can I help prevent infection?